longturn/freeciv21/docs/General/Manuals/client-manual.rst

 * :guilabel:`Graphics`: On this tab you can change the look and feel with a different theme.
 NightStalker is the default theme out of the box.
 You can also set the default tileset to use under different map styles as well as various things you may or may not want the client to paint (draw) on the screen.
-* :guilabel:`Overview`: On this tab you can enable/disable varying features of the map.
+* :guilabel:`Overview`: On this tab turn various features of the minimap on and off.
-* :guilabel:`Map Image`: The Freeciv21 client allows you to save images of the map to the filesystem.
+* :guilabel:`Map Image`: Freeciv21 can save summary images of the map every turn.
 This tab allows you to configure how you want to do that.
 Refer to `Game Menu`_ for more information.
 * :guilabel:`Font`: There are a collection of font styles used in the client.
 This tab allows you to tailor them to your own favorites.